rweigel/phys305/syllabus-full.md

 * Close book and attempt to repeat the explanation.
 Check your answer.
 If you got it wrong, re-visit problem a day later.
 * If you are successful, attempt to re-solve the problem in a different way (for example, using a different coordinate system or using Gauss' Law instead of Coulomb's law, etc.).
 Check answer.
 If you got it wrong, re-visit problem a day later.
 Keep a separate notebook with a list of things that you had issues with and how you resolved them.

-%I learned quite a bit about how to think like a professional physicist from my advisor in graduate school.
+I learned quite a bit about how to think like a professional physicist from my advisor in graduate school.
 Anytime I would bring up a concept, he would start from first principles, set up a geometry, do dimensional analysis, and write down facts that he knew.
 Then he would repeat my question to me and attempt to answer it.
 Doing this over-and over serves two purposes (1) It cements in the fundamental concepts by repeating them often and (2) gets you thinking about the fundamentals.
 I often times rely on this approach when a student asks me about a problem on a physics-related topic that have not thought about for many years.

-%To succeed in physics, you should do the same.
+To succeed in physics, you should do the same.
 Use Google and/or a textbook only after you have written down everything you know and attempted to solve a problem with what you wrote down as a starting point.
 In addition, think about symmetry, dimensions, and related problems that you know how to solve and can used to check your answer by taking a limit.
 I'll give many examples of this throughout the semester, but related to the last point, if you are given a 2-D problem, try to solve a simpler or 1-D problem for which you know the answer.
 Then try the more complex or 2-D problem.
 You probably happen to remember that the electric field falls off like $1/r$ for an infinite line of charge.
 It has to fall off more slowly than $1/r^2$, and you should know that Coulomb's Law depends on $1/r^2$.
 If asked to calculate the field for a finite line of charge, first see if you can calculate the equation for the 1/r dependence.
 Then try the finite line problem - the equation will be a bit more complicated, but having solved the 1/r problem, you will have a prepped yourself.
 As another example, if asked to compute the field associated with a finite sheet of charge, compute the field for a finite line of charge first, check that your answer is correct in the limit that the line is long, and then try the sheet problem.

-%I will be giving you tips like this throughout the semester.
+I will be giving you tips like this throughout the semester.
 Force yourself to follow the problem-solving approaches that I suggest.
 Many students have a problem-solving approach from freshman/sophomore physics that won't work for more advanced courses (for example, relying on memory instead of relying on your ability to solve a problem by building up from a few basic principles that you have memorized).

 # Catalog Description